Leading Causes of Workplace Deaths and Serious Injuries

 Workplace Accidents

-So, what are the top causes of fatal occupational injuries:
+So, what are the Leading Causes of Workplace Deaths?:

 1. Vehicles.
 The most common cause is being in a road accident or struck by some kind of vehicle – a truck, forklift, a passing vehicle, etc. While road construction workers are at higher risk, farmers and warehouse workers can also be in danger.
 Of these, the highest level is a collision with another vehicle.
 This contributes to a high accident risk for truck drivers, who spend the most time on the road.